wprinz/BLE-Scanner/README.md

 ESP32-based Bluetooth Low Energy (BLE) scanner to report presence of bluetooth devices into an MQTT service.

+This fork is replaces the wifi and eeprom files with my_wifi and my_eeprom files to avoid compile problems on windows because of case insensitivy with the standard libs EEPROM and WiFi.

 <div style="float:left;">
 <img src="Ressources/Screenshots/BLE-Scanner-Screenshot-Scanlist.png">
 </div>